 Who is PA8E?
 As a little kid I was grabbed by the ‘radio virus’ in the early 80’s.
+A friend of mine had those cheap 49MHz walky talkies.
+Although they did not had much reach, I was amazed by this.
 I use to own a little transistor radio which I took with me to bed every night.
 Long after my bedtime I listened to local FM-pirate stations who were talking to each other over the band (duplexing).
 Many times I’ve tried to build such an FM-transmitter myself.
 It never worked very well.
-Then came the girls, mopeds and other teenage distractions.
+My childhood room always contained some kind of radio related material like mixers, soldering iron, CB-radio’s etc. Then came the girls, mopeds and other teenage distractions.

 My call-sign wasn’t always PA8E.
 I obtained my first (novice) license in 2003 as PD0JMW.
 In April 2008 I passed my Full-license.
 My call-sign changed from PD0JMW to PA1JIM.
 Begin 2017 I changed my call to a more convenient PA8E.
 Mainly because this call is easier to send in morsecode.